BDC Hamburger Icon

 • Uniforms, special clothing and safety equipment

-The Social Security Administration (SSA) will not count money set aside under this plan when it decides on an SSI payment amount, so recipients may get a higher payment.
+The Social Security Administration will not count money set aside under this plan when it decides on an SSI payment amount so that recipients may get a higher payment.
 However, they won’t get more than the maximum payment for the state where they live.

-To qualify for PASS, the intended recipient can’t have a net worth exceeding $2,000 ($3,000 for couples).
-However, assets or equipment used for the business doesn’t count toward this amount.
+To qualify for PASS, the intended recipient’s net worth must be less than $2,000 ($3,000 for couples).
+However, assets or equipment used for the business don’t count toward this amount.

-PASS participants must get their plan approved by the SSA.
+PASS participants must get their plan approved by the Social Security Administration.
 Examples of businesses that have been approved include a carpentry business, a music production business and a candy vending business.

 To qualify, recipients must complete paperwork, including creating a business plan.
 Here’s more about the PASS program: